Spice Girls: Career records and achievements

 As a group, the Spice Girls have received a number of notable awards, including five Brit Awards, three American Music Awards, four Billboard Music Awards, three MTV Europe Music Awards, one MTV Video Music Award and three World Music Awards.
 They have also been recognised for their songwriting achievements with two Ivor Novello Awards.
 In 2000, they received the Brit Award for Outstanding Contribution to Music, making them the youngest recipients of the Lifetime Achievement award whose previous winners include Elton John, the Beatles and Queen.

 The Spice Girls are the best-selling British act of the 1990s, having comfortably outsold all of their peers including Oasis and the Prodigy.
 They are the best-selling girl group of all time.
 They have sold 100 million records worldwide, achieving certified sales of 13 million albums in Europe, 14 million records in the US and 2.4 million in Canada.
 The group achieved the highest-charting debut for a UK group on the Billboard Hot 100 at number five with "Say You'll Be There".
 They are also the first British band since the Rolling Stones in 1975 to have two top-ten albums in the US Billboard 200 albums chart at the same time (Spice and Spiceworld).
 In addition to this, the Spice Girls also achieved the highest-ever annual earnings by an all-female group with an income of £29.6 million (approximately US$49 million) in 1998.
 In 1999, they ranked sixth in Forbes inaugural Celebrity 100 Power Ranking, which made them the highest-ranking musicians.

 The Spice Girls perform at the 2012 Summer Olympics closing ceremony.
-Their performance garnered over 116,000 tweets per minute on Twitter to become the most tweeted moment of the entire 2012 Summer Olympics.
+Their performance garnered more than 116,000 tweets per minute on Twitter to become the most tweeted moment of the entire 2012 Summer Olympics.